shemil01/csv-uploader/README.md

 ```
 # Bulk Upload System

-This Strapi backend provides APIs for bulk product upload with background processing, progress tracking, with user login
+This Strapi backend provides APIs for bulk product upload with background processing, progress tracking, with user login and role based access.
 It is designed to support page refresh recovery.

 🚀 Features